Alan Morris, UTS

 Cameron’s primary area of research is poverty, homelessness, social services, and charity aimed at addressing social disadvantage.
 He is an Australian Research Council Future Fellow, and Director of Research in the School of Social Science at The University of Queensland.

 Cameron is currently examining the contemporary Australian welfare state and the role of charity and faith based organisations.
 Cameron’s research seeks to build an evidence base about the interacting societal, social policy, social program, and agency dimensions to human change.

 Andrew Clarke is a sociologist who researches urban and poverty governance.
 His expertise is in societal responses to homelessness, housing insecurity, and other forms of housing based disadvantage.
-Andrew is currently a Research Fellow with the school of Social Science at UQ.
-In addition to the Waithood study, Andrew is currently working with Cameron Parsell on a large national study investigating of the role of charity in responding to poverty in the context of changing welfare policy, and has a forthcoming book on this topic, Charitable Society, due out in late 2021.
+In addition to the Waithood study, Andrew is currently working with Cameron Parsell on a large national study investigating of the role of charity in responding to poverty in the context of changing welfare policy, and has a book on this topic, Charitable Society.